JuanLara18/Maths-ML/README.md

 # Math of Machine Learning in Julia

 This repository contains a course project for "Mathematics of Machine Learning" developed in the Julia language.
-The project consists of three main folders, each focused on a different aspect of machine learning.
+The project consists of four main folders, each focused on a different aspect of machine learning.

 ## 1 Least Squares
 This folder contains a demonstration of the least squares method, including the solution to the Point Set Registration problem.
 The focus of this folder is on the mathematical foundations of machine learning.